Ji So-yun: Club career

 After spending eight years with Chelsea, Ji left the club following the 2021–22 season.
 She made over 200 appearances and scored 68 goals in all competitions, and won six league titles, four FA Cups, two league cups, and one Community Shield.

 On 24 May 2022, Ji returned to her homeland and joined WK League side Suwon FC, her first spell with a South Korean club.
 On her WK League debut on 18 August 2022, she scored a brace in a 3–0 victory against Boeun Sangmu.
+She had helped Suwon advance to the final at the 2023 WK League, and scored two goals in a 3–1 first leg win over Incheon Hyundai Steel Red Angels.
+Despite her effort, her club lost 7–5 on aggregate after the second leg.